godspeedsystems/gs-documentation/docs/saarthi/modes/coach.md

-# Coach Mode
+# 🧑‍💻 Coach Mode
 Your personal AI learning mentor within Saarthi.
-Coach dynamically builds customized learning roadmaps, assigns hands-on exercises, and evaluates your coding and conceptual progress — with special focus on Godspeed and general tech topics.

-## Mode Name
- 🧑‍💻Coach

-## Mode Identifier
-/Coach

 ## Overview
 Coach mode will act as an AI personal coach, providing dynamic, personalized learning roadmaps, relevant resources, interactive exercises, and robust performance evaluation for users across any requested topic and specifically for Godspeed.
 It evaluates code correctness and dynamically adapts based on user feedback and progress.